CCurl/cccForth/README.md

 - VHERE is a 32-bit absolute address to the first available byte in VARIABLE.
 - There are 10 temporary words (T0..T9) that can be re-defined without any dictionary overhead.
 - There are 10 temporary variables (r0..r9) that can be allocated/destroyed.
-- "WORDS" is built in, and cannot be called by another word at runtime (it's IMMEDIATE).

 ## Temporary words:
 - A temporary word is named T0 ..
 T9. (e.g. - ": T4 ... ;" will define word T4, but T4 is not added to the dictionary)